wavefrontHQ/docs/pages/doc/sending_log_data.md

 ### Instructions

-These instructions are tailored for Splunk integration, but you can send any newline-separated payload to the Wavefront Proxy.
+These instructions are tailored for Splunk integration, but you can send any newline-separated payload to the Wavefront proxy.

 [Forward data to third-party systems](http://docs.splunk.com/Documentation/Splunk/6.5.0/Forwarding/Forwarddatatothird-partysystemsd) shows how you can fork your log data from Splunk to a third-party system.
 Add the following to your `outputs.conf` file: